IKHENNA/alx-system_engineering-devops/0x00-shell_basics/README.md

-script that copies all the HTML
+a script that moves all files